virgesmith/neworder/docs/examples/riskpaths.md

 ## Implementation

 The model implementation is in continuous time, unlike the original MODGEN implementation.
-Firstly age at death is sampled for the population, then the time(s) of the union transitions.
-This is done in the model constructor:
+Firstly, age at death is sampled for the population, then the time(s) of the union transitions.
+This former is done in the model constructor:

 {{ include_snippet("./examples/riskpaths/riskpaths.py", "ctor") }}

-The are no branching transitions, so the times of the events (should they occur) can be sampled directly.
+As there are no branching transitions, the times of the events (should they occur) can be sampled directly.
 The possible transitions, all of which have an impact on the fertility rate, are:

 - enter first union, a fixed length "honeymoon" period during which fertility is highest
 - enter second phase of first union